markshust/falcon/packages/falcon-client/README.md

 - `whitelist: string[]` - available languages, it may be be narrowed, if installed extensions does not support all of specified
 - `ns: string[]` - namespaces used by application
 - `debug: boolean` - `i18next` debug mode switch

 ### Using default resources

-To use default resources you need to install `falcon-i18n` npm module which contains default translations
+To use default resources you need to install `@deity/falcon-i18n` npm module (or any other compatible) which contains default translations

 ```bash
 npm install --save @deity/falcon-i18n
 ```

-Then you need to open `razzle.config.js` and update `razzlePluginFalconClient` plugin configuration.
+Then in `razzle.config.js` file you need to update `razzlePluginFalconClient` plugin configuration.
 Add `@deity/falcon-i18n` package name into `resourcePackages` array.

-You can use more than one resource packages.
-Please bare in mind that specified package should have directory `./i18n` with files organized according to `{{lng}}/{{{ns}}.json` pattern.

-If you would like to use only one language and/or namespace then you can specify `filter`
+Imported package (like `@deity/falcon-i18n`) can contain more languages and/or namespaces than you are interested in.
+So if you don't want to use all of them (to save bundle size, or just not to use some namespace as it's not relevant to your project) you can filter them out by using `filter` option - that will instruct webpack to skip items not listed in the `filter` property.

 ```
 razzlePluginFalconClient({